 In addition to the removal of infringing firms, the TRIPS reform was intended to promote the introduction of new products to the Indian market.
-Online Appendix Figure 1 contains the share of molecules that appear in our data during our study period with positive sales entering the Indian market.
+Appendix Figure 1 contains the share of molecules that appear in our data during our study period with positive sales entering the Indian market.
 We see no marked increase in the rate of new molecule introduction after the creation of a product patent system.
 This lack of a large increase in the number of new molecule introductions in the Indian market matches the existing work by Kyle and McGahan (2012).
 The lack of a substantial price increase after patent introduction demonstrated above may partially explain the absence of a large change in the rate of new molecule introduction.

-C. Quantities Sold
+5.3.
+Quantities Sold

 We next examine the effect of patents on the quantity of drugs sold.
 While the price effects described above are relatively modest, the structure of the Indian retail market means that even without a substantial price increase, it is possible that decreased sales could result from differential access across firms to local distribution networks.
 As a result of the large number of domestic firms manufacturing similar products, the Indian retail pharmaceutical market is relatively fragmented.
 Pharmaceutical firms supply products to carrying and forwarding agents.
 These agents then supply stockists, who then in turn provide inventory to retail pharmacies that sell products to customers.
-In 2008 there were approximately 65,000 stockists working with 550,000 retail pharmacies (Langer and Kelkar 2008).
-Given these facts, removing domestic firms with differential access to retail channels could decrease the quantity sold through a channel other than price increases.
+In 2008 there were approximately 65,000 stockists working with 550,000 retail pharmacies (Langer and Kelkar, 2008).30 Given these facts, removing domestic firms with differential access to retail channels could decrease the quantity sold through a channel other than price increases.

-Columns 5 and 6 of Table 4 contain the results for specifications in which the dependent variable is equal to the log of the number of standard daily doses.
+Columns (5) and (6) of Table 4 contains the results for specifications in which the dependent variable is equal to the log of the number of standard daily doses.
 In both samples, we estimate a small, negative, and statistically insignificant decrease in the quantity sold following a patent grant.
-For example, in the full sample the estimate
+For example, in the full sample the estimate suggests a 5.4 percent decrease, but has a p-value of 0.136.
+Figure 8 contains the event study specifications.
+These coefficients show little change in the quantity sold in the quarters before or after a patent was granted.